-Barry was diagnosed with mesothelioma in 2010 and given six months to live.
+Barry Knowles was diagnosed with mesothelioma in 2010 and given six months to live.
 With the support of his family, he defied medical odds and shared his darkest hours in his memoir, Reflections Through Reality.
-Barry’s despair gave way to hope in writing his story and he found strength in the connections, community and genuine support of others with a shared journey.
+Barry’s despair gave way to hope as he found strength in the connections, community and genuine support of others with a shared journey.

-Reflections has well respected professionals on our Board of Directors who volunteer the time and expertise.
+Reflections has well-respected professionals on our Board of Directors who volunteer their time and expertise.
 And we are proud to have the support of industry leaders such as Michael McLean, Master Builders Executive Director, John Gelavis and Managing Director ABN Group Dale Alcock, as well as the patronage of Professor Lyn Beazley.

-Sadly, Barry’s journey came to an end in December 2016.
+Barry’s journey came to an end in December 2016, but his legacy lives on.
 He was known in the community as “Miracle Man” and is a true inspiration for his efforts as he selflessly gave to improve the lives of others.

 Head here to purchase Barry’s book.